continuous-architecture/toolkit/content/english/glossary/public-good.md

 ---
 title: "Public Good"
-meta_title: "Public Good"
+meta_title: "Public Good – Universally Accessible and Non-Rival"
-description: "this is meta description"
+description: "A public good is a good or service available to all members of society.
+It is nonexcludable and nonrivalrous, meaning it can be used by one person without preventing others from using it."
 draft: false
 ---